Arkana vs Temple of the Way of Light: Which Ayahuasca Retreat Is Right for You?

 How do group sizes compare?

-Temple hosts up to 30 guests per retreat with four Shipibo healers and three Western facilitators.
+Temple typically hosts 16 to 24 guests per retreat (maximum 24), with four advanced Shipibo healers, a female herbalist, and three experienced facilitators, for a one-to-three staff-to-guest ratio.
 Arkana hosts 15 to 25 guests (depending on location) with three to seven Shipibo healers per ceremony.
-The healer-to-guest ratio at Arkana is generally higher, meaning more individual attention during ceremony.

 Does Arkana have a location outside Peru?